 Want to know the best way to get your guests out on the dance floor?
 Play the songs they actually want to hear.
 This doesn’t mean giving up full control to Uncle Joe.
 Yes, I know you don’t want to dance to The Wobble or the Electric Slide.
 But, guess what?
 Your guests absolutely do.
 It’s a fact.
 Couples can allow their DJ to announce that they will take song requests.
 These requests can be for just a small amount of time, but I guarantee that your dance floor will fill quickly.

 6. Get On The Dance Floor

 Don’t hide at the bar.
-Your guests want to party with you, and they want to see you shake your bootie on the dance floor!
+Your guests want to party with you and see you shake your bootie on the dance floor!
 A dance floor fills up quickly when the wedding couple is dancing away.
 This doesn’t mean that you have to spend the entire wedding dancing.
-But, if you really want a party then this is part of it.
+But, if you really want a party, this is part of it.
 “This is a big one,” says DJ Sammy Scott of Legacy Sound.
 “Brides and Grooms should be on the dance floor as much as possible.
 The guests want to be around them, so simply put, where you go is where they go.”

 7. Bring The Alcohol

 Having alcohol at a wedding is a delicate decision for any couple.
 If you choose to have alcohol at a wedding, it does not mean that you have to have a full-on open bar with top-shelf alcohol.
 But, open bars can be pricey.
 There are ways to make it work on any budget.
 Consider offering just beer and wine or a few cocktail options.
 Or offer champagne as a favor or during the toasts.